 For most seniors, the most important concerns about the future include making a retirement nest egg last and making sure you can be cared for in the event of a serious illness or injury.
 The job of an attorney focused on elder law and Medicaid planning is to help seniors to address these two most important issues.
 Elder law attorneys do not just help seniors; however, as anyone can benefit from getting comprehensive legal advice about achieving a financially secure future.

-The Zimmer Law Firm, LLC is a trusted elder law & Medicaid planning law firm based in Cincinnati and helping clients throughout Ohio.
+Zimmer Law Firm is a trusted elder law & Medicaid planning law firm based in Cincinnati and helping clients throughout Ohio.
 We provide assistance to people of all ages in building and protecting wealth, creating an estate plan, and planning for incapacity or long-term care needs.
 Give us a call today for details on how we can assist you and to get answers to questions including:

 - How do elder law attorneys help clients?

 - What is Medicaid planning and why is it important?

 - How can a Cincinnati elder law attorney help me?